Derek-Wen/Derek-Wen.github.io/_projects/dsc180a_project.md

 ---
 layout: page
-title: Utility and Wildfire Risks Detection
+title: Utility Structures Identification with SDGE
 description: a collaboration with SDGE
 img: assets/img/proj1.jpg
 importance: 2
 category: work
 ---

-San Diego Gas & Electric utilizes a variety of public and private data sources for making critical decisions that impact our communities.
-This project investigates the use of Google Street View, a publicly accessible data source, to identify risks visible from the perspective of San Diego citizens.
-A Python script is employed to collect images of power lines and overhead structures, which then serve to train a computer vision model (DETR).
-The model undergoes fine-tuning, and the project proceeds to analyze its results and accuracy.
+This project was a collaboration with San Diego Gas & Electric.
+The project uses Google Street View and computer vision to identify utility structures in San Diego.
+A python script is created to collect images of powerline poles and overhead structures in different angles and field of view using the Google Street View API, which then serve to train a computer vision model (DETR) and is then fine-tuned.
+The analysis of DETR models trained on minimal and extensive image sets reveals that while both show effective learning, the extensively trained model is more prone to overfitting, as seen in higher class error and misclassifications in certain cases.

 [View the project on GitHub](https://github.com/Derek-Wen/StreetViewRiskDetector-DSC180A)